wassafr/apikey-authenticator-bundle/README.md

 ```
 wassa_api_key_authenticator:
     role: 'ROLE_API'                                            # Role that will be assigned to authenticated requests
-    name: 'x-api-key'                                           # Name of the HTTP request header that must contain the API key
+    name: 'x-api-key'                                           # Name of the "field" that must contain the API key
     location: 'all'                                             # Where to look for the API key in the request
     generator: 'wassa_api_key_authenticator.random_generator'   # Generator to use to generate the API key
     key_size: 32                                                # Size of the generated API key